Urobotos/Sandworm/README.md

 2. Persistent SAVING of all configured lights, ensuring that their states are restored after a printer restart.<br>

 The `SET_LED rename` macro introduces also a new RGB(W) memory feature:<br>
-You can adjust the R, G, B (W) values for a specific neopixel light individually, without resetting the other colors.<br><br>
+You can adjust the R, G, B, (W) values for a specific neopixel light individually, without resetting the other colors.<br><br>

 ### Others: